v0lta/Complex-gated-recurrent-neural-networks/README.md

 Code for the paper on complex gated recurrent neural networks (https://arxiv.org/pdf/1806.08267v2.pdf).
+This project was developed using python 3.6 and Tensorflow 1.10.0

 To recreate the results in table 1 run `bonn_eval_gate_diff.py`, once for the adding and one more time for the memory problem.
 Adjust `./eval/eval.py` with the proper log-directories and it will